Primary Colors

 “This election is about the future of our district, of our country and the Democratic Party,” says Doyle Canning, a congressional candidate for the 4th District.
 “We need leadership that is willing to take a stand against the Trump administration and the influence of corporate money in politics and has the grit to fight for bold solutions instead of politics as usual.”

 Canning, 39, has lived in Eugene for four years.
-She’s running in the Democratic primary election against 30-year congressman Peter DeFazio.
+She’s running in the Democratic primary election against 32-year congressman Peter DeFazio.
 She says she’s running to address corporate accountability and take on environmental and economic justice.
 She says she has the courage and leadership to fight for solutions like a national housing plan, Medicare for All and Green New Deal.

 She says she’s not new to fighting corporate power in politics — she’s been a leader in progressive movements for 20 years.